 You care about your business and success.
 Sometimes that means putting together the budget, running ad campaigns, handling customer questions and being tech support for your website all in one day.
 It’s a lot.

 Learn from this small business stat: Don’t be afraid to delegate!
 As much as you want to do everything, it’s hard to keep all those plates spinning.
 Delegation can help you get your time back and allow you to spend it on the work that you do best.
 If you can’t afford a full-time employee to fill those roles, consider a freelancer or contractor, or even a software solution that automates those functions for small businesses.

 4. Budgets & Finances

 Starting a business is expensive.
-While some take the financing route, the majority of small business owners are using their own savings to get their business off the ground.
+While some take the financing route, the majority of small business owners are at least partially using their savings to get their business off the ground.
 This can put you in a risky financial position should your business underperform or fail.

 Learn from this small business stat: This is probably the least surprising item on our list of small business stats.
 All small business owners are familiar with the expenses related to starting a business.
 Every penny of your hard-earned money should be used as efficiently as possible, and you should watch your expenses like a hawk.

-One way to do this is to set a budget as early as possible, considering everything from staffing to marketing costs.
+One way to do this is to set a marketing budget as early as possible, considering everything from staffing to marketing costs.
 You can also use one of these free budget templates to ensure you’re making the most of the investment you’ve put into starting your business.

 5. Location, location, location

 Learn from this small business stat: It’s very possible to run a business out of your home, for either a short while or indefinitely.
-Learning how to from limit daily distractions while working home will help make the best of this situation.
+Learning how to limit daily distractions while working home will help make the best of this situation.
 If you do need a more professional place to meet clients or escape the distractions of home, look into coworking spaces in your area, which tend to be more flexible and affordable than leasing an office.

 6. Marketing ROI